eduNEXT/openedx-events-2-zapier/README.rst

 -----

-After installing the plugin, please modify the following settings in common.py or production.py (through env-tokens) with the url for your own zappier webhook:
+After installing the plugin, please modify the following settings in common.py or production.py (through env-tokens) with the URL for your own zappier webhook:

 .. code-block:: python